 - Steroid medicine (including hydrocortisone, methylprednisolone, prednisolone, prednisone)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you are using buprenorphine, butorphanol, nalbuphine, pentazocine, or a muscle relaxer.

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant, or if you have kidney or liver disease, Addison disease, breathing problems (such as asthma or sleep apnea), an enlarged prostate, painful urination or trouble urinating, an underactive thyroid, or stomach problems.
-Tell your doctor if you have a history of head injury or addiction to drugs or alcohol.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, Addison disease, breathing problems (such as asthma, COPD, sleep apnea), gallbladder problems, pancreas problems, an enlarged prostate, trouble urinating, an underactive thyroid, or stomach problems.
+Tell your doctor if you have a history of depression, head injury, seizures, or addiction to drugs or alcohol.

 - Do not breastfeed while you are using this medicine, unless you have your doctor's permission to do so.